 These Hawaiian Haystacks are a fun family-friendly meal great for a get-together where everyone can personalize their own bowl!
 Some may call these Chinese Sundaes, but they are the same fluffy rice with chicken gravy and other fruity and crunchy toppings that you pick!

 I’ve been serving my family Hawaiian Haystacks since 2008 or 2009.
 One of my favorite former co-workers first told me about “Chinese Sundaes” when we worked together.
 She convinced me to give them a try, even though I looked at her in disgust after she recited all of the ingredients.
 Stand in my shoes for a minute and listen:

 “Shredded cheddar cheese.”

 <Skuuurrrr!
 Hold the phone!
 What!?>

 <And, you said this dish is GOOD!?>

 Oh, friends, it is just that.
 G-double-oh-D, good!
 Please please please do not shy away without trying it first!
 This is how it goes.
-You cook up a simple chicken gravy (from scratch or using cream of chicken soup like I do) and then pour it on a mound of cooked rice.
+You make a simple chicken gravy (from scratch or using cream of chicken) and pour it on a mound of cooked rice.
 Then, go at it and layer up whatever toppings you choose from the rest of the list above!
 Most people I know include everything.
 I do it all, except the coconut flakes.

 If this recipe looks familiar from my blog, you are not going crazy.
-I did post about this dish in my early years of blogging, but decided it needed a new photo and recipe revamp.
+I did post about this dish in my early years of blogging, but decided it needed a new photo, title and recipe revamp.
 So, here we are. 🙂

 Have you ever had Hawaiian Haystacks (or Chinese Sundaes)?
 What do you use for toppings?